-A pay monthly mobile deal combines the cost of the handset and the cost of your monthly allowances of minutes data and texts and spreads it over the length of your contract.
+A pay monthly mobile deal combines the cost of the handset and the cost of your monthly allowances of minutes, data and texts and spreads it over the length of your contract.
 It is similar to a hire-purchase arrangement in that you will own the handset by the end.
-As pay monthly mobile contracts involve extending you credit, there will always be credit checks.
+As pay monthly mobile contracts involve extending credit, there will always be credit checks.

 The answer is going to be different for different people, depending on what you consider 'best'.
 Cheapest?
 Highest-spec handset?
 Best free gift or offer?
 Best value for money.
 There is no 'best' – there is only what is best for you.
 And that this something only you can decide, using the tools we provide you at the top of this page.

-If is has to be as cheap as possible, you should consider a pay as you go deal where you pay a small sum to own the handset outright up front.
+If it has to be as cheap as possible, you should consider a pay as you go deal where you pay a small sum to own the handset outright up front.
 You won't get a great phone, but your costs will be at an absolute minimum.